 - In the first instance, high doses should not be used, in order to minimise side-effects.

 - The antibiotic regimen should be determined by sputum microbiology when clinically stable.
-Long-term quinolones are currently not recommended.
-Macrolides may have disease-modifying activity but this has so far not been proven in a large randomised controlled trial.

 - Long-term antibiotics may result in antibiotic resistance in individual patients and alternative antibiotics should be chosen depending on sensitivity results.